 Original Air Date: December 7, 2016 on NBC

-The fourth time was truly a charm for NBC, with its most recent musical outing being its best.
+The fourth time was truly a charm for NBC.
 Harvey Fierstein reprised his Tony-winning role as Edna Turnblad ,and Maddie Baillio, who won the part of Traci Turnblad during an open casting call, held her own against some of Broadway and music’s biggest stars.
 Jennifer Hudson’s “I Know Where I’ve Been” stole the show.
 As an added bonus, former Traci Turblads Ricki Lake and Marissa Winokur both made cameo appearances.
 You just couldn’t stop this beat.

 Stars: Julianne Hough, Aaron Tveit, Vanessa Hudgens, Carlos PenaVega, Carly Rae Jepsen, Keke Palmer, Kether Donohue, and Jordan Fisher